smile-on/plumbing/README.md

 [/touch/{p1}]
 touch {{.p1}}
 ```
-Now you can use piped executable with your configurations.
+Now you can use piped executable with your configuration.
 ```bash
 piped -ini serviceTouch.ini -listen :8080
 ```

 Note, you may use piped binary on any computer of that platform just by copying one binary file and creating configuration file.
-It does not have any dependencies beside standard GO runtime requirements.
+Pipe daemon does not have any dependencies beside standard GO runtime requirements.

 Enjoy!